 By including certain conditions and applying fairness techniques in generative AI algorithms, we can make them more resistant to bias.

 Another technique is using fair representation.
-It means that the data used to train a model should be representative of the population that the model is intended to be used on.
+It means that the model training data should be representative of the population that the model is intended to be used on.
 Such an approach prevents the model from learning to make biased decisions.

 Reinforcement Learning from Human Feedback (RLHF)